Cottonwood Canyon Experience Center

 Time Marker

-The rugged and fragile landscape, rich in both history and texture, required a structure that complemented its surroundings.
-Our site-specific approach prioritizes the story of the place and the language of the landscape.
+The rugged and fragile terrain of Cottonwood Canyon, rich in both history and texture, required a structure cohesive with its surroundings.
+The 1,500-square-foot Experience Center references the ranch vernacular of the region, complementing the historic barns that dot the meadows along the John Day River.
+Our site-specific approach prioritizes the story of place and the language of a landscape where geologic time is marked by the passage of water and wind on canyon walls.

 Team